-Any student required to be tested under this policy will be taken by a parent/guardian to a laboratory, or such other place qualified for drug/alcohol testing at the parent's/guardian's expense.
+Any student required to be tested under this policy will be taken by a parent/guardian accompanied by a school official to a laboratory or such other place qualified for drug/alcohol screening of the school's choice at the parent's/guardian's expense.
 All breath, urine, and blood specimens will be collected under reasonable and sanitary conditions.
 Individual dignity and privacy will be preserved to the extent practicable.
 Universally accepted standards for testing, labeling, storage, and transportation of specimens will be strictly followed by the testing facilities.
 The lab will request information regarding prescription and non-prescription drugs and any other information which could lead to a false positive test.

 A refusal or failure to take a drug and alcohol test under the conditions of reasonable suspicion shall be considered a positive drug and alcohol related offense.
+Any attempt to tamper with specimen will be considered a positive drug and alcohol related offense.